Cow Eye Virtual Dissection

 3. Cut the eye into a front and a back half.

 4. Open the eye.
-The gelatinous fluid is the vitreous humor.
+The gelatinous fluid inside is the vitreous humor, the lens sits within this liquid.

 5. Separate the parts of the eye.
 The lens is the hard, sphere-shaped structure sitting on (or in) the vitreous humor.

-7. On the back of the eye, the thin layer of cells of the retina is being removed.
+6. On the back of the eye, the thin layer of cells of the retina can be seen here, it is very thin and easy to pull away.
 The spot where they remain attached is the optic disk, which connects the retina to the optic nerve.

-8. The tapetum is clearly visible with the retina removed.
+7. The tapetum is clearly visible with the retina removed.
 It is blue and shiney and will reflect light.
 This helps a cow to see in the dark.
+Notice on this photo, you can see the optic disk, the spot where the retina is still attached.